-Well/Spring Name Source Integrity
+Well/Spring Name Source Integrity Well 1 Construction Unknown

-Mine - Spring Construction Unknown

-Well Construction Unknown

 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
+It is unknown if the entire length of annular space of this well was grouted.